 The Dos Guindais funicular

-After dinner, if you feel like having a good view of Porto, it can be a good time to make the climb to the castle from the funicular.
+After dinner, if you feel like having a good view of Porto, it can be an excellent time to climb to the castle from the funicular.

-The single ticket is quite cheap, about two euros, although the climb is short.
-You can also climb some stairs that run between the houses but when I saw them from above, pufff, too much for me.
+The single ticket is pretty cheap, about two euros, although the climb is short.
+You can also climb some stairs that run between the houses, but it was too much for me when I saw them from above.

-This funicular is not the cable car that leaves the banks of Vilanova de Gaia, this cable car is very new, it has a cost of € 8, but it is much longer and the views are excellent.
+This funicular is not the cable car that leaves the banks of Vilanova de Gaia; it is very new, costs € 8, and is much longer, and the views are excellent.

 Church of the Clerics of Porto